Skip to Content

 Combustion turbines

-Many of our combustion turbine units are used to supplement power supply during peak demand periods when electricity use is highest.
-Like hydroelectric stations, combustion turbine units start quickly.
-They can be used for a short time to meet temporary energy demands, but are also capable of operating for extended periods.
-Combustion turbine units can operate together or independently.
+Many of our combustion turbine units are used to supplement power supply during peak period demands when electricity use is highest.
+These combustion turbine units start quickly and can be used for a short period of time to meet temporary energy demands.
+However, they are also capable of operating for extended periods and our combined cycle units are some of the most reliable and lowest cost dispatchable generators.

-A combined-cycle generating plant primarily uses combustion turbines, heat-recovery steam generators (or boilers), and steam turbines to convert natural gas fuel to electricity.
-Natural gas is burned in the combustion turbines to produce mechanical power that is converted to electric power by the generators.
-For increased efficiency, the hot exhaust gases resulting from this combustion process are routed through the boiler, which produces steam and additional electricity.
-Combined-cycle units offer greater efficiency than traditional combustion turbines, and their operational flexibility is vital in supporting intermediate load demand.
+A combined cycle generating plant uses combustion turbines, heat recovery steam generators and steam turbines to efficiently convert fuel to electricity.
+The fuel is burned in the combustion turbines to produce mechanical power that is converted to electric power by the generators.
+For increased efficiency, the hot exhaust gases resulting from this combustion process are routed through the boiler to produce steam which is then converted to additional electricity via a steam turbine generator.
+Combined-cycle units offer greater efficiency than traditional combustion turbines or steam turbines.
+Their operational flexibility is vital in supporting load demand.

 Did you know?

-• Two-thirds of generated horsepower rotates the turbine.
-The rest spins the electric generator
+Two-thirds of the generated power rotates the compressor and turbine while the rest spins the generator to produce electricity.